DrPsychick/docker-influxdb/README.md

 ## Usage

 ### UPDATE 2021-07-08 - BC breaking change!
-The image is now using a small go utility ([toml_update](https://github.com/DrPsychick/toml_update)) to read, modify and write a valid toml configuration file.
+The image is now using non-alpine base images and a small go utility ([toml_update](https://github.com/DrPsychick/toml_update)) to read, modify and write a valid toml configuration file.
 * no more multi-line variables
 * variable name order is no longer relevant
 * -> configuration environment is much simpler and more "readable"